mattsherwood87/CoNNECT/docs/source/example_processing_procedures/project_startup.rst

 Edit the credentials.json file located at /resshare/general_processing_code

 #.
+Determine your project identifier from your approved IRB number.
+Get this information from Dr. Sherwood.
+For example purposes, we will use "2022-001".
+#.
 Add 2022-001 to the "projects" key
 #.
 Create a new key titled 2022-001
 #.
 Add the elements from `Dictionary keys for the <project_identifier> elements <https://connect-tutorial.readthedocs.io/en/latest/support_tools/index.html#read-credentials-py>`_ to the 2022-001 dictionary